ryanongra/tp/docs/UserGuide.md

 ### Renaming an event : `renameEvent`

-Changes the name of an event in the address book.
+Changes the name of an event in the application.

 Format: `renameEvent INDEX ev/NEW_EVENT_NAME`